JStalnac/DirtBot/README.md

 # DirtBot
- The beginnings of the rewritation of my Discord bot, DirtBot, in [DSharpPlus](https://github.com/Emzi0767/DSharpPlus)
+ The finished version of DirtBot.
+Written in [DSharpPlus](https://github.com/Emzi0767/DSharpPlus)